guzhaoyuan/cs_local_planner/README.md

 ## TODO

+- [ ] Solve the overshooting and using forward looking to get best tracking performance.
 - [x] Track global path instead of global goal.
 - [ ] Add joy stick control feature.
 - [ ] Add speed and acceleration limits.
-- [ ] Solve the turning jiggering motion.
+- [x] Solve the turning jiggering motion.
 - [ ] Making sure the global path tracking is able to make steep turns.
 - [ ] Consider a global path planner using RRT as well as hand-specified waypoints.
 - [ ] Add example usage.